An Advent Affirmation

 who was conceived by the power of the Holy Spirit,

-There the angel’s message “He is risen!”
+the empty tomb.
+There the angel’s message, “He is risen!” heralded the

-heralded the glorious good news of Christ’s resurrection.
+glorious good news of Christ’s resurrection.

-We rejoice in the knowledge that he will one day return
+We rejoice in the knowledge that he will one day return in glory to rule in

 Michael Denham